A Near-empty Soviet Grocery Store in the 1960’s.

 There are three major problems with Radical Sharing:

-- First, the Gospel of Radical Sharing is inconsistent with Human sociobiology.
+First Problem — Jesus’ Gospel of Radical Sharing is inconsistent with Human sociobiology.

-- Second, distributing the same amount of wealth to all individuals is not the best thing for Continuing Creation as a whole, for several reasons which we will look at below.
+Second Problem — Distributing the same amount of wealth to all individuals is not the best thing for Continuing Creation as a whole, for several reasons which we will look at below.

-- Third, Radical Sharing detracts energy and resources from caring for Earth’s Biosphere (environment and ecology).
+Third Problem — Radical Sharing detracts energy and resources from caring for Earth’s Biosphere (environment and ecology).

 When we try to deny our own family-centered biology, we risk undermining the foundation of our Human culture, our ability to transmit culture and love to the next generation.

 We have noted that attempts to achieve Radical Sharing through communism have failed.
 Why?
 Because human beings like to work hard for their families, not for the state.
-This explains why corruption is so rampant in communist societies – people try to get around “equality” radical sharing rules so they provide more for their own families.
+This explains why corruption is so rampant in communist societies – people try to get around communism’s “radical sharing rules” so they can provide more for their own families.

-But Jesus’ Twelve Apostles, most of whom were married men, were called away from their families.
+Jesus’ Twelve Apostles, most of whom were married men, were called away from their families.
 (Matthew 8:14, 1 Corinthians 9:5-6, Acts 21:9).
 But is it really moral to leave your family in the lurch and go off with some guru to seek spiritual or political revolution?
-Most of us would say no. Perhaps Jesus believed that the Kingdom of God – God’s overthrow of the Roman Empire and God’s rule of Earth – was at hand.
-If so, families and child-rearing were not going to be needed.
+Most of us would say no. It is likely that Jesus believed that the Kingdom of God – God’s overthrow of the Roman Empire and the Messiah’s 1000-year reign God’s rule of Earth – was at hand.
+If so, Jesus would be thinking that families and child-rearing were not going to be needed.

-In fact, there is little in Jesus’ message about family values.
-Whatever family values are in the New Testament were added decades after Jesus’ death by St. Paul.
+In any case, there is little about family values anywhere in Jesus’ preaching.
+Whatever “family values” there are in the New Testament were added decades after Jesus’ death, mostly by Paul the Apostle.

-Second Problem: Distributing the same amount to all people is not the best thing for the Growing, Organizing, Direction as a whole.
+Second Problem: Equal distribution to all people is not the best thing for Continuing Creation as a whole

 There are several aspects of this truth: